hans-ghezzi/biof501_HG_term_project/README.md

 <img src="./man/figures/G6_iRep.PNG" align="centre"/>

-If your outputs match the expected outputs in all 3 tests, you can be safe that the pipeline ran to completion successfully!
+If your outputs match the expected outputs in both tests, you can be safe that the pipeline ran to completion successfully!

 ***